-This easy vegan strawberry shortcake is such a delicious summer treat!
+Nothing says summer like light and fluffy vegan strawberry shortcake.
 Fresh berries, light shortcakes, and dairy free ice cream make this classic dessert extra special.

-Juicy strawberries, dairy free ice cream, and easy to make shortcakes – this vegan strawberry shortcake is the perfect summer dessert.
+Juicy strawberries, dairy free ice cream, and easy to make shortcakes make the perfect summer dessert.
 You might wonder if strawberry shortcake can be made without dairy or eggs, and yes, it can!
 Just a few simple substitutions are needed to make a vegan version of this classic dessert.

-This recipe for vegan strawberry shortcake doesn’t use a boxed mix, but it’s just as simple.
 Mixing the shortcakes takes just a few minutes, and while they are baking you can mix the berries with sugar and let them macerate.
-Add a pint of dairy free ice cream and you’re good to go!
+Add a pint of dairy free ice cream or dairy free whipped cream and you’re good to go!

 If your berries aren’t super sweet, you may need to add more sugar – just adjust the amount to your taste.